 This post is part of a course on geometric modeling at the Summer Liberal Arts Institute for Computer Science held at Carleton College in 2021.

 You’ve now made two flat shapes.
 Suppose you took one of the shapes and stretched it into the third dimension to produce a solid rod or dowel.
 That stretching is called an extrusion.
-If you cut an extruded solid in half, the exposed cross section will always be the original shape.
+If you cut through an extruded solid, the exposed cross section will always be the original shape.

-In this exercise you will write a function that will take in any flat-shape that’s expressed in counter-clockwise order and extrude it in a certain direction.
+In this exercise you will write a function that will take in any flat-shape that’s expressed in counter-clockwise order and extrude it along some axis.